jbailey24/GameConsole/README.md

 My biggest limiting factor was the storage space on the Metro Express.
 I constantly had to work around memory errors, and I don't know if I would have been able to complete the game, even when given more time, because of them.

-click [here](https://youtu.be/extGfHxMhiU) to see a video of my project.
+Click [here](https://youtu.be/extGfHxMhiU) to see a video of my project.

 ## The Plan